robellmh/HCD-AI/docs/contribute/dev-setup.md

 You can now view the the API documentation at `http://$DOMAIN:8000/docs` (you can also test the endpoints here).

+??? note "What my API secret key?"
+    You'll need a secret key to call most of the API endpoints.
+You can set your API_SECRET_KEY in the `.backend.env` file.
+If you haven't set it, it will default to `my_secret_key`.
+You should update this to a more secure value.

 ### Stopping the containers